 - Purchase the complete Expat Arrivals Melbourne Guide (PDF)

-Public schools in Melbourne
+Government schools in Melbourne

-Residential areas are divided into different "zones", and where one lives will determine which schooling zone they belong to.
-These zones are strict and an expats inclusion in a zone may come down to which side of the road they live on.
-It is possible to attend a school outside of the assigned zone but only if that school has space available, which may not be the case in the more acclaimed government schools in Melbourne.
+Residential areas are divided into different 'zones', and where one lives will determine which schooling zone they belong to.
+These zones are strict and an expat's inclusion in a zone may come down to which side of the road they live on.
+It is possible to attend a school outside of the assigned zone, but only if that school has space available, which may not be the case in the more acclaimed government schools in Melbourne.
 For this reason, it is often best to base accommodation searches on the desired school zone.

-Private schools in Melbourne
+Non-government schools in Melbourne

-Non-Catholic private schools may be categorised as "independent schools", and include schools of other religions, such as Christianity, Judaism and Islam.
+Non-Catholic private schools may be categorised as 'independent schools', and include schools of other religions, such as Christianity, Judaism and Islam.
 Independent schools also include schools which follow a particular educational philosophy or curriculum, such as Montessori or vocational schools.